-Seawalls also knew as revetments are shore-parallel structures at the transition between the sandy beach and the mainland or dune.
+Seawalls also known as revetments are shore-parallel structures at the transition between the sandy beach and the mainland or dune.
 The height of a seawall often fills the total height difference between beach and surface level of the shore.
 In most cases adjacent at the crest of a seawall a horizontal stone covered part is present (for example, Boulevard; road; or parking places).
 At the initial time of construction, a seawall is situated close to the position of the dune or mainland foot.

 Furthermore, revetments are another shore parallel structure.
 The main difference between a revetment and a seawall is that it a revetment is more sloping than a seawall.
 A revetment has a distinct slope whereas a seawall is often almost vertical.
 The surface of a revetment can either be smooth or rough while a seawall is mostly smooth.
 The height of a revetment does not necessarily fill the total height difference between beach and mainland unlike a seawall often covers the entire height difference.
 Revetments and seawalls are very similar regarding their characteristics.
 We shall see more consideration on each of these below.